Back to Blog

 How long does the elaboration phase take?

-The elaboration phase usually lasts 1–2 weeks for small projects and 3–6 weeks for complex platforms.
-The duration depends on scope, requirements, and complexity.
+Typically 1–2 weeks for smaller projects, and 3–6 weeks for complex platforms.
+The exact timeline depends on the product’s scope and complexity.

 Is the elaboration phase a paid service?